 Who is Diego Costa’s Girlfriend?

 Yes, he is the Big Bad guy known for his arrogance, swagger and rascal approach to playing football.
 This also transcends to his emotional life.
 Diego Costa is often called a ‘Lover Boy’ by close peers.
 The picture proves that fact.

-The nick name ‘The Governor’ came from his believe of being stronger than everyone on the pitch of play.
-This name came due to his ability to leave unforgettable mark on a list of players he fights on the field.
+The nickname ‘The Governor’ came from his belief of being stronger than everyone on the pitch of play.
+This name came due to his ability to leave an unforgettable mark on a list of players he fights on the field.

 To many fans, his serial violence acts on pitch makes football look like action movie where he is both the actor, director and producer.
 When Eric Cantona left football, everyone thought rascality in football was over.
 The coming of Diego Costa brings to the minds of football fans, a renewed era or paradigm shift in football rascality.
 Here is a list of notable ugly moments of Diego Costa.